United Airlines Logo

 United Airlines Logo 1940-1954

-The management felt that the logo was overloaded with various details, so they approved the new version.
-It contains only the most important elements – informative.
-This is the air carrier’s full name and a star (symbol of belonging to the sky).
-The shape of the shield remained the same, as did the color ratio, but the blue became much darker.
+The company’s management felt that the logo was overloaded with various details and approved a new version.
+It contains only the most important elements – the informative ones.
+These are the full name of the air carrier and the star (a symbol of belonging to the sky).
+The shape of the shield remained the same, as well as the color ratio, but the blue color became much darker.

 1954 – 1960